-Since February 2012, I am junior professor at the Institute for NLP( IMS), University of Stuttgart in the framework of the collaborative research centre SFB 732.
-Before that, I was post-doc (maître-assistante) at the University of Geneva working in the field of cross-lingual transfer of semantic role labelling as part of the CLASSiC project.
+Since October 2014, I am senior lecturer in Human Language Technology at the Institute of Linguistics of the University of Malta.
+In addition to my main affiliation in Malta I am affiliated with the Institute for Natural Language Processing (IMS), University of Stuttgart, where I was junior professor from 2012 till 2014.
+I lead a research group in the framework of the SFB 732, a collaborative research centre that brings computational linguists and linguists together.
+I did a post-doc (maître-assistante) at the University of Geneva working in the field of cross-lingual transfer of semantic role labelling as part of the CLASSiC project.
 I earned my PhD from the University of Groningen, where I worked on automatic lexical acquisition from corpora within the Alfa-Informatica group.
 I was a visiting academic at the Division of Information and Communication Sciences of Macquarie University, Sydney from January till March 2007.
 I worked at ISSCO/TIM-ETI (University of Geneva) from 2002 until 2003.
 I worked in industry for one year at Systran Translation Systems in 2001-2002.
 Before that I did the M.Phil Computer Speech and Language Processing at the University of Cambridge.
 The M.Phil has now been renamed into Computer Speech, Text and Internet Technology.

-I have been working on the following subjects: cross-lingual natural language processing, automatic lexical acquisition, text mining, (medical) terminology extraction, computational lexicology, question answering, semantic role labelling, probabilistic modelling, cross-lingual annotation transfer.
+I have been working on the following subjects: cross-lingual natural language processing (nlp), natural language understanding, automatic lexical acquisition, text mining, text processing, (medical) terminology extraction, computational lexicology, question answering, semantic role labelling, probabilistic modelling, cross-lingual annotation transfer.

 Watch a video of the current CLASSiC system.